 The nature of production, particularly the mixing stage, is one which is not linear and so it makes sense to make undo and redo as simple as possible.

 This can be loaded at the beginning of each new project with everything ready to go.
 Then, when everything is set up and before beginning your project’s recording, simply save it as a template via File 🡪Project Templates 🡪 Save project as template… Now it will be available to load via the same submenu, just below Save project as template…

 Automation: Volume Fade-outs

 Fade-outs are an easy way to introduce automation which is created using the mouse.
 On your track bar at the left, there will be a symbol that resembles a lop-sided caret (^) called Track envelopes/automation.
 Click on this and put an ‘x’ in Volume which should also check off visible and arm and create a new lane beneath your track with a line running along it.

 Click the location where the section begins and press s to slice it (separate it from the rest of the take) and then click on the end-point and slice it as well.
 This will create a separate section to work with.
 Note that you may need to turn off snap to grid by clicking the magnet icon at the top left.

 If you want to lower the volume of this sliced section, you can do so by dragging down from the top of the take.
 A horizontal bar will appear across the sliced section of the take, with an indicator of the amount of reduction being applied.

 Themes are helpful in making Reaper easier on the eyes as well as making the layout easier to read and work with.
 You can download quite a few free themes at the Reaper website.
-I recommend downloading them directly to your Reaper installation location’s InstallData/ColorThemes subfolder.
-Then, simply drag and drop each downloaded theme into your Reaper window to change to that theme.
-After doing so, you can later easily switch between themes via Options 🡪 Themes.
+I recommend downloading them directly to your Reaper installation location’s Install Data & Color Themes subfolder.

 Automation: Recording Automation from a USB device